ku-dml/mol-infer/HPS/Module_1/Generate_Linear_Descriptors/README.md

 - OUTPUT_desc_norm.csv
   The csv file of the linear descriptors of the dataset **AFTER** normalization.
 - OUTPUT_fringe.txt
-  The file containing the _fringe tree_ information of the dataset, which may be used in the stage of solving inverse problem (Module 3).
+  The file containing the _fringe tree_ information of the dataset, which will be used in the stage of solving inverse problem (Module 3).

 A sample usage: